German bombing of Belgrade: Aftermath and legacy

 The bombing of Belgrade paralysed communications between the Yugoslav military and its headquarters, and contributed decisively to the rapid collapse of Yugoslav resistance.
 Civilian casualties were significant, but sources vary widely from 1,500 to 17,000 killed.
 They were worsened by the disclosure of air-raid shelter locations to the Germans in the days preceding the attack.
 The official casualty figure released by the occupation authorities soon after the bombing was 2,271 killed.
 Other sources mention 5,000 to 10,000 fatalities, and later Yugoslav estimates ranged even higher.
 The historian Jozo Tomasevich writes that the higher estimates were downgraded following "careful postwar investigations", and indicates that a figure between 3,000 and 4,000 is more realistic.

 Belgrade was occupied on 13 April 1941, and four days later, Yugoslavia capitulated.
 Afterwards, Luftwaffe engineers conducted a bomb damage assessment in Belgrade.
-The report stated that 218.5 MT of bombs were dropped, 10 to 14 percent being incendiaries.
-It listed all the targets of the bombing, mentioned that seven aerial mines were dropped, and that areas in the centre and north-west of the city had been destroyed, comprising 20 to 25 percent of its total area.
+The report stated that 218.5 MT of bombs were dropped, 10 to 14 per cent being incendiaries.
+It listed all the targets of the bombing, mentioned that seven aerial mines were dropped, and that areas in the centre and north-west of the city had been destroyed, comprising 20 to 25 per cent of its total area.
 Some aspects of the bombing remain unexplained, particularly the use of the aerial mines.
 Significant damage was done to Belgrade, particularly to the water and electrical systems.
-Pavlowitch states that almost 50 percent of housing in Belgrade was destroyed.
+Pavlowitch states that almost 50 per cent of housing in Belgrade was destroyed.
 After the invasion, the Germans forced between 3,500 and 4,000 Jews to collect rubble that was caused by the bombing.
 Unexploded German bombs continue to be unearthed in the 21st century.